 - Faults resulting from contaminants or corrosion residues.

 Malfunctions and damages arising from un-suitable cooling.
-Using water with a maximum hardness of 12 °dH minimizes scale build-up in the various loops and in the double wall of the SUB or SUF.
+Using water with a maximum hardness of 12 °dH minimizes scale build-up in the various loops and in the double wall of the SUB, P-SUB or SUF.
 If necessary, install a suitable pre-filter in the laboratory or feed line routed to the supply units.